top of page

 Hyperchlorhydria

-Some people’s bodies naturally have an overproduction of gastric HCL.
-It may not be an issue for some, but for others it may cause issues with reflux.
+Some people’s bodies naturally have an overproduction of gastric HCl.
+It may not be an issue for some but for others, it may cause issues with reflux.

 Medications